What Supervision Is

 2. Organisations add management layers

-When the organisation feels the managerial activities are not being done, it adds additional levels of management, increasing overhead costs.
+When the organisation feels the managerial activities are not being done, it adds extra levels of management, raising overhead.
+The original problem (managers doing supervision instead of management) is not solved; it is just papered over with more headcount.

 3. Supervisors don’t learn

-When managers do supervision work, the actual supervisors do not learn to do it.
-They never develop the skill.
+When managers absorb supervisors’ work, they deny supervisors the chance to learn by experience, and the gap cannot be offset by training alone.
 The next generation of supervisors is weak because they were never given the work.

 What successful organisations do